+- 1. The program includes a process of evaluation that measures clinical competence, promote learning, and document adequacy of training, including the criteria for passing assessments.

-() 2.
+- () 2.
 The following areas of clinical competence are evaluated:

-2.1.
-Knowledge
+- 2.1 Knowledge

-() 2.2.
-Clinical skills / decision making
+- () 2.2 Clinical skills / decision making

-() 2.3.
-Technical skills
+- () 2.3 Technical skills

-() 2.4.
-Interpersonal skills
+- () 2.4 Interpersonal skills

-() 2.5.
-Professional attitudes and habits

-() 3.
-A variety of evaluation strategies is used to evaluate clinical competence including:

-3.1.
-Clinical conferences and oral reports

-() 3.2.
-Written examinations

-() 3.3.
-OSOE / OSCE

-() 4.
-Formative evaluations are done at regular intervals.

-() 5.
-A summative evaluation is done at the end of each year level of training.

-() 6.
-The trainees receive regular constructive feedback about his performance.

-() 7.
-7. The program is evaluated and monitored regularly to ensure the attainment of program outcomes and assess the progress of trainees.

-() 8.
-The results of program evaluation are utilized to enhance and revise the curriculum.
+- () 2.5 Professional attitudes and habits - () 3.
+A variety of evaluation strategies is used to evaluate clinical competence including: - 3.1 Clinical conferences and oral reports - () 3.2 Written examinations - () 3.3 OSOE/OSCE - () 4.
+Formative evaluations are done at regular intervals. - () 5.
+A summative evaluation is done at the end of each year level of training. - () 6.
+The trainees receive regular constructive feedback about his performance. - () 7.
+The program is evaluated and monitored regularly to ensure the attainment of program outcomes and assess the progress of trainees. - () 8.
+The results of program evaluation are utilized to enhance and revise the curriculum. - () MEAN

-() ME AN

-Pro gram Outcomes

-Α. SB Examination Total number of trainees during the accreditation period

-Total number of trainees who took the SB written examinations (1st takers)

-Percentage of trainees who took the SB written examinations

-Total number of successful examinees